Endoscopic pituitary surgery (transsphenoidal)

 Step 2: make an incision

-In a minimally invasive endoscopic procedure, the ENT surgeon inserts the endoscope in one nostril and advances it to the back of the nasal cavity.
+The ENT surgeon inserts the endoscope in one nostril and advances it to the back of the nasal cavity.
 An endoscope is a thin, tube-like instrument with a light and a camera.
 Video from the camera is viewed on a monitor.
 The surgeon passes long instruments through the nostril while watching the monitor.
 A small portion of the nasal septum dividing the left and right nostril is removed.
 Using bone-biting instruments, the front wall of the sphenoid sinus is opened (Fig. 3).

 The endoscope is inserted through one nostril.
 A bony opening is made in the nasal septum (dotted line) and sphenoid sinus (green) to access the sella.